 Where Can Americans Travel Right Now?
 Destination + Requirements Guide

 American travelers account for a large chunk of world tourism.
-With 1.9 billion trips were planned in 2019 for leisure purposes only, we didn’t want to stay at home.
+With 1.9 billion trips planned in 2019 for leisure purposes only, we didn’t want to stay at home.
 Since the wanderlust is hitting hard, I’ve started researching all the places that American’s are eligible to enter.
 The silver lining is that the travel restrictions are lifting in some areas!
 So this begs the question: Where can Americans travel right now?

 Since our eligibility changes day by day, I’ll be updating this post twice a month to keep it up to date as possible!
 In the meantime, please make sure to check the US embassy websites for the most up to date information!
 It’s advisable to enroll in the STEP program before any out of the country travel, especially in these times.
 The Smart Traveler Enrollment Program provides alerts and makes it easier to locate you in an emergency.
 Here are a few of the best locations for easy out of the country trips this summer!

 ** As of right now, the CDC’s Guidelines put the entire world at a ‘Level 4: Do Not Travel’.
 This travel advisory has been in effect since March 31st, 2020, and isn’t going anywhere any time soon.
 The travel advisory doesn’t mean there aren’t places we can’t go – but we need to exercise caution.
 The US Travel Department has put all countries on a list and labeled their travel advisory levels as of right now.